shreenidhi7700/Auto_Price_Prediction/README.md

 * **Fuel Type :-**
-Type of fuel used for the engine in the car,
+Type of fuel used for the engine in the car, Gas/petrol.
- * Gas/petrol,
- * Diesel.
+Diesel.

 * **Aspiration :-**
 Aspiration in automobile price prediction refers to how the engine gets its air for combustion.
-It's either "naturally aspirated," which means it breathes air without any extra help, or "turbocharged" or "supercharged," which means it gets extra air forced into it for more power.
- * std - Standard or Naturally Aspirated,
+It's either "naturally aspirated," which means it breathes air without any extra help, or "turbocharged" or "supercharged," which means it gets extra air forced into it for more power. std - Standard or Naturally Aspirated.
- * Turbo - Use of Turbochargers or Superchargers
+Turbo - Use of Turbochargers or Superchargers.

 * **No of Doors :-**
 The number of Doors a car has
-two - 2 door car,
+two - 2 door car.
 four - 4 door car.

 * **Body Style :-**